 1. (Fall semester) The capstone project is undertaken in the Fall semester of senior year (see above for timing for E students).
 The project is graded as part of Stat 495.
 Students must propose an individual extension of the project as their comprehensive evaluation, or alternatively, be writing a thesis in statistics (after successfully qualifying as juniors with an approved proposal as outlined here).

 2. (Fall semester) A proposal for the content of the extension is due to the Statistics faculty in the Department by 5:00 p.m. the Wednesday before Thanksgiving break begins.
 After feedback, a revised proposal may be requested, due no later than noon on the last day of classes in the Fall semester.
 These deadlines are not subject to extension.
-An example proposal can be found here:
+Example proposals can be found here:

 3. (Interterm/spring semester) Students work on their extensions, creating their comprehensive evaluations to be submitted.
 Students are expected to correct any issues in the underlying project based on feedback from Stat 495.

-4. (Interterm/spring semester) Prior to their first submission, students are expected to meet with at least two statistics faculty members (one being the Statistics Evaluation Advisor) in the department to review their work and prepare for the submission.
+4. (Interterm/spring semester) Prior to their first submission, students are expected to meet with at least two statistics faculty members in the department to review their work and prepare for the submission.

 5. (Spring semester) The comprehensive evaluation is submitted to the Statistics faculty in the Department by 5:00 p.m. two Mondays before Spring Break begins (usually early March).
 This deadline is not subject to extension.